 These statistics are confounded further when you look at the impact of technology on mental health: feelings of isolation, an inability to switch off and pressure to complete work faster.
 It means that technology leaders must be increasingly considerate of the technology deployed at work and how it affects users.

-In this blog, we lay out core considerations to help you tackle this challenge and create a culture and working environment that helps your employees love coming to work for.
+In this blog, we lay out core considerations to help you tackle this challenge and create a culture and working environment your employees love coming to work for.

 1. Give employees better control of tasks that fill their schedules